home-assistant/home-assistant.io/source/voice_control/index.markdown

 <img src='/images/assist/assist-logo.png' class='no-shadow' alt='Assist logo' style='width: 150px; float: right'>

-Assist is our feature to allow you to control Home Assistant using natural language.
+Assist allows you to control Home Assistant using natural language.
 It is built on top of an open voice foundation and powered by knowledge provided by our community.

-## Supported platforms

 Assist is available to use on most platforms that can interface with Home Assistant.
 Look for the Assist icon <img src='/images/assist/assist-icon.svg' alt='Assist icon' style='height: 32px' class='no-shadow'>:

 <lite-youtube videoid="qkgdHTHM7Uw" videotitle="Home Assistant Year of the Voice, Part 3"></lite-youtube>

-### Phone
+_Want to use Home Assistant with Google Assistant or Amazon Alexa?
+Get started with [Home Assistant Cloud](https://www.nabucasa.com/config/)._

+## Assist on your phone

-The easiest way to get started with Assist is probably by using it on your phone.
+The easiest way to get started with Assist is by using it on your phone.

 - Inside the Home Assistant app in the top-right corner, select the Assist icon.
 - On Apple devices via [Siri and Assist shortcuts](/voice_control/apple).
 - On Android phones as the default [digital assistant or home screen shortcut](/voice_control/android).
 - On a tablet in kiosk mode, you can use a [dashboard button](/voice_control/start_assist_from_dashboard/) to start Assist.

-### Watch
+## Voice assistant devices using Assist

+Voice assistant devices allow you to add Assist to a room and respond to wake words.
+Follow our tutorial to [create your own for just $13.](/voice_control/thirteen-usd-voice-remote/)

+You can use [ESPHome](https://www.esphome.io/components/voice_assistant.html) to create your own awesome voice assistant, like [@piitaya](https://github.com/piitaya) did with his 3D printed R5 droid:

+<lite-youtube videoid="vQ7Hmeume9g" videotitle="Wake word demonstration on ESPHome-based 3D printed droid in Home Assistant"></lite-youtube>

-Assist is also available on watches:
+## Assist on your watch

-- On Wear OS watches as the default digital assistant or using [Assist tile or complication](/voice_control/android/#assist-on-wear-os/).
+Assist is available on watches.
+On Wear OS watches you can set Assist as the default digital assistant or add the [Assist tile or complication](/voice_control/android/#assist-on-wear-os/).

 <lite-youtube videoid="Dr_ZCbt8w5k" videotitle="Assist on Wear OS"></lite-youtube>

-### Google Assistant or Amazon Alexa

-_Want to use Home Assistant with Google Assistant or Amazon Alexa?
-Get started with [Home Assistant Cloud](https://www.nabucasa.com/config/)._

-### Analog phone

-With the Voice over IP integration, you can even use an [analog phone](/voice_control/worlds-most-private-voice-assistant/) to talk to Assist.
+## Assist on your analog phone

+If you are interested in a voice assistant that is not always listening, consider using Assist on an analog phone.
+It will only listen when you pick up the horn, and the responses are for your ears only.
+Follow our tutorial to create your own [analog phone voice assistant](/voice_control/worlds-most-private-voice-assistant/).

 <lite-youtube videoid="0YJzLIMrnGk" videotitle="Using an analog phone to control Home Assistant"></lite-youtube>

-### ESPHome

-And of course you can use [ESPHome devices](/voice_control/thirteen-usd-voice-remote/), to create your own awesome Assistant device.
-Like @piitaya did with his 3D printed R5 droid.

-<lite-youtube videoid="vQ7Hmeume9g" videotitle="Wake word demonstration on ESPHome-based 3D printed droid in Home Assistant"></lite-youtube>

-## Wake words
+## Custom wake words

-You can [enable a wake word](/voice_control/install_wake_word_add_on) to activate Assist.
+Wake words allow you to activate Assist by saying an activation phrase instead of pressing a button.
+[Learn how to configure a wake word.](/voice_control/install_wake_word_add_on).
 There are predefined wake words, such as "OK Nabu", but you can also [define your own wake word](/voice_control/create_wake_word/)

 <lite-youtube videoid="ziebKt4XLZQ" videotitle="Wake word demonstration on $13 ATOM Echo in Home Assistant"></lite-youtube>